1337w0rm/YeetMeet/README.md

     Join Zoom Meeting
     /zoom 12354674654 ax56rR

-	Close all browser window
-    /close

     Get screenshot of the web page
     /status

-    Restart the script
+    Close all the opened window and restarts the script /restart
-    /restart

 ## Deploy to Local Machine and Server